phcs93/group-file-studio/readme.md

 - you can load a .grp file and see all its contents
 - you can replace or edit the PALETTE.DAT file and export the modified file
+    - you can edit the default palette
+    - you can edit shades and create new ones
 - you can replace or edit the LOOKUP.DAT file and export the modified file
+    - you can edit the swaps and create new ones
+    - you can edit the alternate palettes and create new ones
 - you can reorder or replace tiles in an .ART file and export the modified file
     - the imported tiles will be converted to 8 bits colors using the loaded palette
 - you can export the tiles as you see them (with palette swaps, shade, transparency and alterantive palettes)